juliaguida/oystercard/fizzbuzz/fizzbuzz.md

 ```sh
 $ rspec --h
 ```
-RSpec provides a convenient command-line option to initialize your project.
+RSpec provides a convenient command-line option to initialise your project.
 Type the following:
 ```sh
 $ rspec --init
 ```